i-like-robots/react-tag-autocomplete/readme.md

 #### allowTab (optional)

 Enable users to trigger tag selection when the tab key is pressed.
 Defaults to `false`.

+#### ariaAddedText (optional)

+The status text announced when a selected tag is added.
+The placeholder `%value%` will be replaced by the tag label.
+Defaults to `"Added tag %value%"`.

+#### ariaRemovedText (optional)

+The status text announced when a selected tag is removed.
+The placeholder `%value%` will be replaced by the tag label.
+Defaults to `"Removed tag %value%"`.

 #### classNames (optional)